-The headed anchor bolts have a forged head on one end, typically designed as a hex, or a square head.
+These bolts have a forged head on one end, typically designed as a hex, or a square head.
 The head embeds into the concrete.
-If a metal plate welds to each side of the bolt then they are called plate anchors.
-These plates anchors are still considered as headed anchor bolts.
-These types of anchor bolts are used when it is important to have a nice look at the surface without the protruding nut and bolt.
-It is used in a variety of construction applications such as bridge railing, and light poles, etc.
+If a metal plate welds to each side of the bolt then they categorize as plate anchors.
+These plate anchors still classify as headed anchor bolts.
+These types of fasteners provide a nice look at the surface without the protruding nut and bolt.
+They apply to avariety of construction applications such as bridge railing, and light poles, etc.

-These types of anchor bolts consist of round bar steel, threaded on one end and “swedged” on the other end.
+These fasteners consist of round bar steel, threaded on one end and “swedged” on the other end.
 “Swedge” means that they have many indentions that allow them to get a better grip in the concrete.
-Swedge bolts see common use in girders and piers construction.
+They see common use in girders and piers construction.

 Selecting the Right Anchor Bolt

-Generally, the preferred method of securing anchor bolts involves directly casting them into the concrete prior to curing.
-However, civil contractors don’t always know the required anchor bolt location due to late arriving or yet to be determined equipment.
-In such cases, drill-in-place anchor bolts secure equipment to the slab.
-This occurs via designed expansion or the use of adhesive.
+Generally, the preferred method of securing involves directly casting them into the concrete prior to curing.
+However, civil contractors don’t always know the required fastening location due to late arriving or not yet determined equipment.
+In such cases, drill-in-place anchors secure equipment to the slab.
+This occurs via a mechanical interference fit or via the use of a chemical anchoring system.

-When choosing the right anchor bolt for the job, you will want the anchor bolt to be strong enough to be able to hold the strain of the load but without compromising on the stability of the complete structure.
+When choosing the right fastener for the job, you will want one strong enough to hold the strain of the load but without compromising on the stability of the complete structure.

-You must be aware of the total load that the anchor bolt must hold.
-The anchor bolt is the weakest point in the concrete structure and therefore its strength and its diameter depends on the supported weight.
-For maximum safety, specify the strongest, largest, and deepest anchor bolts.
+You must be aware of the total load that the anchor may hold.
+The anchor bolt is the weakest point in the concrete structure and therefore its strength and its diameter depend on the supported weight.
+For maximum safety, specify the strongest, largest, and deepest bolts.

-In general, the larger the diameter of the anchor bolt, the more carrying power that it has and the more massive a load it can bear.
+In general, as diameter increases, load and carrying power also increases.
 Also, the best holding value occurs in deeply embedded anchors within very hard concrete.
 A 1/2″ anchor set with a minimum embedment of 2″ produces a stronger hold than a 1/ 4″ anchor with a minimum embedment of 1″.

 Another thing to consider is where the load that the anchor bolts will be holding will be fastened to the concrete.
-For For loads that attach overhead to a wall, specify stronger anchor bolts.
-For loads fastened on the edge, resting on the ground, smaller diameter anchor bolts can be sufficient.
+For loads that attach overhead to a wall, specify stronger bolts.
+For loads fastened on the edge, resting on the ground, smaller diameter bolts can be sufficient.